 We are a UK based firm of Solicitors regulated by the Solicitors Regulation Authority and who specialise in international legal issues.

-Because we understand both sets of laws we understand the difficulties that come when two sets of laws meet..
+Because we understand both sets of laws, we understand the difficulties that come when Moroccan and UK laws meet.
 This is particularly important when it comes to issues involving ownership, taxation and inheritance.

 We are members of AIPP

-The Association of International Property Professionals was set up to improve standards of professionalism in a largely unregulated overseas property market
+The Association of International Property Professionals was set up to improve standards of professionalism in a largely unregulated overseas property market.

-Our Moroccan team has many years of experience dealing with a whole range of legal issues with Morocco
+Our Moroccan team has many years of experience dealing with a whole range of legal issues with Morocco.

 We speak your language